Carefully read these Frequently Asked Questions and the “Instructions” for the Portfolio of Accomplishments and Reflections (PAR).

 What is my Science or BCPM GPA and how do I calculate it?

-When applying to most health profession schools, you will submit your application through a central application service.
-This central application service will, among other things, review your transcripts and standardize your GPA using their grade-point conversion scale, which is different from BU’s scale.
+Most health profession schools will require that you submit your application through a central application service.
+This central application service will, among other things, review your transcripts and standardize your GPA using their grade-point conversion scale, which may be different from BU’s scale.
 If a central application service calculates your “BCPM” GPA, Biology, Chemistry, Physics and Math course grades will be included.
+Some central application services do not factor in math courses.

 You will use the GPA calculator* to help determine your science, non-science, and overall GPAs as calculated by common central application services.
 You should use this tool to help determine your competitiveness for various programs and how performance in future classes will affect your GPA.